Reverse Geocoding API: Should You Build or Buy?

 Which reverse geocoding API is most accurate?

 Yes.
-The batch reverse endpoint accepts up to 10,000 coordinates per request.
-You can also upload a CSV file with lat/long columns at batch geocoding — no code needed.
+The CSV2GEO batch endpoint accepts up to 10,000 coordinates per request.
+You can also upload a CSV file with lat/long columns at batch geocoding — no code required, 100 rows/day free.

 Do I need to build my own reverse geocoder?

-For most use cases, no. A managed API is faster to implement, cheaper to run at moderate volumes, and provides global coverage without data management.
-Build your own only for offline requirements or extreme scale (billions of lookups).
+For most use cases, no. A managed API is faster to implement, cheaper at moderate volumes, and provides global coverage without data management.
+Build your own only for offline requirements, data sovereignty mandates, or extreme scale (billions of monthly lookups).

 What is the difference between forward and reverse geocoding?

 Forward geocoding converts addresses to coordinates.
 Reverse geocoding converts coordinates to addresses.
-CSV2GEO supports both — see our complete reverse geocoding guide for details.
+CSV2GEO supports both.
+See our reverse geocoding guide for the concept overview, or the address to lat long guide for forward geocoding.

 Get Started with the Reverse Geocoding API

 Get your free API key at csv2geo.com/api-keys and make your first reverse geocode in under a minute.
-1,000 requests per day, no credit card, all 18 endpoints included.
+1,000 requests per day free, no credit card.
+All 18 endpoints included — reverse, forward, batch, places, divisions, and autocomplete.

 Prefer no code?
-Upload a CSV file with coordinates and download addresses.
-Or try it in ChatGPT — just type your coordinates.
+Upload a CSV file with coordinates to batch geocoding and download addresses.
+Or try it directly in ChatGPT with the CSV2GEO Geocoder GPT.

-Questions?
-Visit our Help page or contact us.
+Need help?
+Visit our Help center or contact us.

 I.A.